markstringer-dti/markstringer-dti.github.io/dti.md

 ## Chapter TBD - The Hole

-The write Kurt Vonnegut talks about the general form of most stories being that a central character is in a hole.
+The writer Kurt Vonnegut talks about the general form of most stories being that a central character is in a hole.
 Let's say that this central character is you.
 Did you deliberately put yourself in this hole?
 That's not likely.
 More probably you ended up there by accident.
-A few small misteps and there you are, in the hole.
+A few small missteps and there you are, in the hole.
 It might be that your honour, or their moral code might have dictated that the go into the hole.
 But it's unusual for you, or the hero or heroine of any story to decide that what they need to do is jump in the hole.

 But this of course, is exactly what a project manager does.
 This is exactly what a project *is*.
 If you're a project manager, you have to jump in the hole.
 A project is a hole.
 A project is the gap between an idea and a reality.
 If you're going to spend your career being a project manager, it isn't that you're going to spend your life avoiding holes.
 It isn't that you're going to occasionally fall into holes by accident.
 If you're a project manager, you're suppose to be in the hole.
 That's where you live.